techindro/SamyamLm-Data-Engine/README.md

 ## 🤝 Contributing

-PRs welcome! let's Build the future of Bharat 🇮🇳
+PRs welcome!
+Let's Build the future of Bharat 🇮🇳